pvmm/msx-tile-forge/README.md

 ### 5. Importing Tiles from ROM

-This feature (accessible via `File -> Import -> Import Tiles from ROM...`) allows loading an external binary file to extract 8x8 pixel, 1bpp tile data and add it to the current project's tileset.
+This feature (accessible via `Import -> Import Tiles from ROM...`) allows loading an external binary file to extract 8x8 pixel, 1bpp tile data and add it to the current project's tileset.

 **Importer Dialog Features:**
 *   **Live Preview:** Magnified view of the tile currently under the mouse cursor.